Dr-HKim/Dr-HKim.github.io/_posts/2017-10-13-R-203-Built-in-Functions.md

 -                  |# y is c(1, 2, 3, 1, 2, 3)
 cut(x, n)          |divide continuous variable in factor with n levels
 -                  |y <- cut(x, 5)

-Note that while the examples on this page apply functions to individual variables, many can be applied to vectors and matrices as well.